 Figure 7.
 Comparison between the R7081-02MOD HQE DOMs and standard R7081-02 DOMs.
-Left: The Peak-to-Valley ratio for the two subsets of quantum efficiencies.
+Left: The peak-to-valley ratio for the two subsets of quantum efficiencies.
 Right: The mean charge of the individual DOM SPE templates.

-The subset of NQE DOMs with the old AC coupling transformer were found to have a 6.1% narrower Gaussian width and an 8.0% larger Gaussian amplitude (σ and N in Eq.
+The subset of NQE DOMs with the old AC coupling transformer was found to have a 6.1%329 narrower Gaussian width and an 8.0% larger Gaussian amplitude (σ and N in Eq.
 1.1).
-The exponential component Exp_2 was also found to have a 7.5% lower E_2 component, and a 3.0% higher E_2 ,component.
-Although the old toroid DOMs were deployed into ice earlier than the new toroid DOMs, the difference above is still noted when examining individual deployment years, therefore the shape differences are not attributed to the change in the DOM behavior over time.
-However, the DOMs with the old toroids used the first PMTs to be manufactured by Hamamatsu, so this difference may also be attributed to a gradual change in the process parameters over the course of the PMT manufacturing change in the production procedure rather than the actual AC coupling version.
+The ex-330 ponential component Exp2 was also found to have a 7.5% lower E2 component and a 3.0% higher 33 E_2 , component.
+Although the old toroid DOMs were deployed into the ice earlier than the new 332 toroid DOMs, the difference above is still noted when examining individual deployment years; 333 therefore, the shape differences are not attributed to the change in the DOM behavior over time.
+334 However, the DOMs with the old toroids used the first PMTs to be manufactured by Hamamatsu, 335 so this difference may also be attributed to a gradual change in the process parameters over the 336 course of PMT manufacturing, i.e., a change in the production procedure rather than the actual AC 337 coupling version.
+338

 Figure 8.
-Comparison between the AC coupling version used on the NQE DOMs.
+Comparison between the AC coupling versions used on the NQE DOMs.
 Left: The distribution of the measured Gaussian amplitudes.
-Right: The distribution of the measured Peak-to-Valley ratios.
+Right: The distribution of the measured peak-to-valley ratios.

-3.2 Quantifying observable changes when modifying the PMT charge distributions
+339 3.2 Quantifying observable changes when modifying the PMT charge distributions

-Changing the assumed gain response in simulation, as deduced from data, has different implications depending on the typical illumination level as present in different analysis.
-These differences are outlined in the following.
+Changing the assumed gain response in simulation, as deduced from data, has different implications depending on the typical illumination level present in different analyses.
+These differences are outlined in the following discussion.

 The PMT response is described by a combination of a "bare" efficiency, η_0 , and a normalized charge response function, f(q).
-The bare efficiency represents the fraction of arriving photons that result in any non zero charge response, including those well below the discriminator threshold.
+The bare efficiency represents the fraction of arriving photons that result in any nonzero charge response, including those well below the discriminator threshold.
 The normalization condition is:

-$$\int_0^{\inf} f(q)dq = 1. \tag{3.1}$$
+$$\int{0}^{\inf} f(q) dq = 1.$$ (3.1)